Special L-values of geometric motives

 Moreover, a reduction technique transforming any motive $M_\eta$ into one satisfying these vanishings is given, so that Deligne's conjecture \cite[Conj.
 2.8.]{Deligne:Valeurs} concerning the $L$-value of critical motives can be applied.
-The non-multiplicativity of $L$-functions of motives over $\Q$ (cf.\ \refbe{propertiesL}) has been addressed by Fontaine and Perrin-Riou by introducing the notion of $f$-exact sequence, which are ones where one does save multiplicativity \cite[III.3.1.4]{FPR}.
-The formulation of the $L$-values conjecture given here resembles their approach in several respects.
-For example, the pole order conjecture for a mixed motive $M_\eta$ over $\Q$ expresses $\ord_{s=0} L(M_\eta, s)$ as an Euler characteristic of $f$-cohomology.
+In similar spirit, the non-multiplicativity of $L$-functions of motives over $\Q$ has been addressed by Fontaine and Perrin-Riou by introducing the notion of $f$-exact sequences, which are ones where one does save multiplicativity \cite[III.3.1.4]{FPR}.
+However, such exact sequences seem to be hard to characterize.
+The formulation of \refco{summary} resembles their approach; for example the pole order in \ocs is expressed as an Euler characteristic of $f$-cohomology.
+Using a ``cohomology with compact support'' to predict special $L$-values was already suggested by Beilinson \cite[5.10.F]{Beilinson:Height}.
+The category of motives over $\Z$ is both the appropriate home for this idea and allows for the strikingly compact and beautiful formulation of the $L$-values conjecture by overcoming the technical obstacles related to motives over $\Q$.

 The idea to recast special $L$-values of motives as determinants of appropriate pairings was explored by Deninger and Nart \cite{DeningerNart}, who show that the motivic height pairing of \cite{Scholl:Height} can be represented by concatenating morphisms in the derived category of an appropriate category of motives.

-Special $L$-values of $\zeta$-functions of varieties over $\Z$ are independently studied by Soul\'e \cite{Soule:Letter}.
+\refco{summary} is the first conjecture that predicts the special values of $\zeta(X)$ modulo $\Q^\x$ at all places ($X / \Z$ regular projective; see \refbs{specialHasseWeil}).
+A reformulation of the Tamagawa number conjecture in terms of the Weil-\'etale cohomology due to Flach and Morin predicts the special value of $\zeta(X)$ at $s=0$ up to sign \cite[Prop.
+9.2]{FlachMorin:Weil}.
+It remains to explicitly compare the compatibility of the approach of \ocs and \refco{summary}.
+I expect that similar techniques as the ones in this paper allow to refine \refco{summary} to a conjectural $L$-values formula, up to sign, at all places.
+However, this remains to be done.

-It is a pleasure to thank Annette Huber for her advice for my thesis, of which this paper is a part.
+This paper has its origins in a part of my PhD thesis.
+It is a pleasure to thank Annette Huber for her advice during this time.
+I thank Andreas Holmstrom for the collaboration on Arakelov motivic cohomology \cite{HolmstromScholbach:Arakelov}.
 I also thank Denis-Charles Cisinski, Fr\'ed\'eric D\'eglise and Bruno Kahn for helpful conversations.
+Finally, I thank the referee for suggesting many improvements to this article, in particular concerning the formulation of \refcor{ATM}.